 See full details about the competition at: www.utu.fi/futures-award.

 The Award honours Professor Pentti Malaska’s (1934–2012) lifework in futures research.
 Pentti Malaska was a professor of financial mathematics and statistics at Turku School of Economics and established the Finland Futures Research Centre in 1992.
 Malaska was a radical, visionary thinker whose research interests crossed a wide range of academic disciplines from mathematics and electrical engineering to philosophy, ecology and strategic management.
 His work boldly crossed sectoral boundaries between the academic world, business world and societal influencing.

 The Finland Futures Research Centre of the University of Turku founded in 1992 is the largest Nordic research centre focusing on futures research and foresight.
 Futures research is a multidisciplinary field that studies a variety of topics extensively, and brings together the approaches and research results of the more traditional disciplines.
-The cornerstone of the Finland Futures Research Centre’s philosophy is to promote sustainable, i.e. ecologically balanced, economically efficient, socially equal, and multicultural future.
+The cornerstone of the Finland Futures Research Centre’s philosophy is to promote transformation towards more ecologically balanced, economically sustainable, socially and culturally equal futures.